Sairyss/domain-driven-hexagon/README.md

 So instead of using typical layered style when an entire application is divided into services, controllers etc, we divide everything by modules.
 Now, how to structure files inside those modules?

 A lot of people tend to do the same thing as before: create one big service/controller for a module and keep all logic for module's use cases there, making those controllers and services hundreds of lines long, which is hard to navigate and makes merge conflicts a nightmare to manage.
-Or create one `commands` or `interfaces` folder and store all unrelated to each other commands/interfaces in there.
+Or they create a folder for each file type, like `interfaces` or `services` folder and store all unrelated to each other interfaces/services in there.
 This is the same approach that makes navigation harder.
 Every time you need to change something, instead of having all related files in the same place, you have to jump folders to find where the related files are.

 It would be more logical to separate every module by components and have all related files close together.
-For example, check out [create-user](src/modules/user/use-cases/create-user) folder.
-It has most of the files that it needs inside the same folder: a controller, service, command etc. Now if a use-case changes, most of the changes are usually made in a single use-case component, not everywhere across the module.
+For example, check out [create-user](src/modules/user/commands/create-user) folder.
+It has most of the files that it needs inside the same folder: a controller, service, command etc. Now if a use-case changes, most of the changes are usually made in a single component (folder), not everywhere across the module.

 And shared files, like domain objects (entities/aggregates), repositories, shared dtos and interfaces etc are stored apart since those are reused by multiple use-cases.
 Domain layer is isolated, and use-cases which are essentially wrappers around business logic are treated as components.
 This approach makes navigation and maintaining easier.
 Check [user](src/modules/user) module for more examples.